-I’ll be curious to see how the Taiga rollout goes later on in 2021 and think that some other brands will offer options shortly after.
+I’ll be curious to see how the Taiga rollout goes later on and think that some other brands will offer options shortly after.
 It’s hard to say for sure, but that’s my best guess.

 I’ll update this article as news and research continue, but let me know if you hear of anything regarding electric snowmobiles in the meantime.About Chaz Wyland